openconfig/featureprofiles/feature/platform/transceiver/zr_logical_channels_test/README.md

 assignment/optical-channel leaf to create the relationship to OPTICAL_CHANNEL.
 For 400ZR 1x400GE mode this heirarchy looks like:
 400GE Eth.
 Logical Channel => 400G Coherent Logical Channel => OPTICAL_CHANNEL
-Purpose of this test is to verify the logical channel provisning and related telemetry.
+Purpose of this test is to verify the logical channel provisioning and related telemetry.

 ## Procedure